SimeDev42/Pascal-s-Triangle/README.md

 It is hosted on https://anvil.works/

 It responds the the following requests:
-- To get the formula to solve the (n) power of a binome:
+- To get the formula to solve the (n) power of a binomial:

 &#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;/_/api/get_formula_at_exp?n={}&#xa0;&#xa0;&#xa0;Where "n" is the exponent

-- To solve the (n) power of a binome:
+- To solve the (n) power of a binomial:

 &#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;/_/api/solve?a={}&b={}&n={}&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;&#xa0;Where "a" and "b" are the 2 monoms and "n" is the exponent